France records all-time hottest temperature amid scorching heatwave in Europe | DW | 28.06.2019

 According to police, a 93-year-old man near the city of Valladolid collapsed in the street and died due to the heat.

-Another 17-year-old died of heat-related effects near the southern city of Cordoba after jumping into a pool to cool off after working all day in the fields, regional health authorities said.
+Another 17-year-old died of heatstroke near the southern city of Cordoba shortly after jumping into a pool to cool off after working all day in the fields, regional health authorities said.

 A major wildfire that broke out in northeastern Spain continued to burn out of control for a third straight day.